ajency/VV-updated/wp-content/plugins/rotatingtweets/readme.txt

 * All the people who have given advice and suggested improvements

 == Frequently Asked Questions ==
+= What options can I use for the shortcode? =
+All the options are listed on the [Rotating Tweets installation page](http://wordpress.org/extend/plugins/rotatingtweets/installation/).

+= How can I include Rotating Tweets in my template? = Try something like:
+`<?php echo do_shortcode( "[rotatingtweets screen_name='your_twitter']" ) ?>`

+= How can I pull information from two accounts into one widget = The easiest way is to use a search term like `'from:account1 OR from:account2'`.

 = How often does the plug-in call Twitter =
 In most cases, each use (or "instance") of this plug-in gets data from Twitter every 2 minutes.
 The exception is when two or more instances share the same settings (screen name etc.), in which case they share the same data rather than each calling it separately.

-= How can I pull information from two accounts into one widget = The easiest way is to use a search term like `'from:account1 OR from:account2'`.

-= My widget is too wide! =
-Try putting:
-`
-div.widget_rotatingtweets_widget, div.rotatingtweet, div.widget_rotatingtweets_widget div.widget-title {
-	max-width: 123px;
-}
-`
-into your CSS - changing `123px;` to the width you're aiming at - either via putting `rotatingtweets.css` into `wp-content/uploads` or by editing your own template files.

-= How can I add a Twitter bird to the left of my tweets? = You can do this by going to the `rotatingtweets/css` directory and renaming `rotatingtweets-sample.css` to `rotatingtweets.css` and putting it in the `wp-content/uploads/` directory.
-This displays a Twitter bird to the left of your tweets.
-Any CSS you put into `rotatingtweets.css` won't be overwritten when the plug-in is upgraded to the latest version.
+= My Rotating Tweets are not updating.
+What can I do? = This normally happens if there is an SSL problem.
+Try going to the settings page and switching off SSL validation.

+If this doesn't solve the problem, check your Twitter API key settings.

+If neither of these approaches work, Rotating Tweets will normally be reporting the error as a comment in the HTML of your page.
+This should give you an idea of how to solve the problem.

 = The Rotating Tweets are not rotating.
 What can I do? = This normally happens if there is more than one copy of `jQuery` installed on a page - or more than one copy of `jQuery.cycle`.